-I’ve roasted a heck of a lotta chickens in my short 27 years – It’s my all-time favorite meal after all!
+I’ve roasted a heck of a lotta chickens in my years – It’s my all-time favorite meal after all!
 But, alas, my method for the most mouthwatering roasted chicken has never made it off a continually crossed-out, written-over, frayed and splattered sticky note.

 I’d say it’s time for this baby to make it’s mark on the Internets, once and for all!